Lewis Clark Valley Chamber of Commerce

 - The requester can schedule presentations with the Government Affairs and/or Natural Resources Committee.
 Additionally, the Board can request a presentation based on information from the Board Advocacy Committee, the Government Affairs Committee or the Natural Resources Committee.

-- Endorsement requests from other chambers and state business associations can be made directly to the Chamber President.
+- Support requests from other chambers and state business associations can be made directly to the Chamber President.
 The Chamber President would review the request with the Board Advocacy Committee before action.

-- Requests for Chamber endorsement of local, state or federal legislation or rules should also be presented to the Chamber’s Idaho and/or Washington State Government Affairs Committees.
-Endorsement requests may be submitted to the Natural Resources Committee, the Government Affairs Committee and the Board Advocacy Committee at the same time if expediency is a concern.
+- Requests for Chamber support statements for local, state or federal legislation or rules should also be presented to the Chamber’s Idaho and/or Washington State Government Affairs Committees.
+Support requests may be submitted to the Natural Resources Committee, the Government Affairs Committee and the Board Advocacy Committee at the same time if expediency is a concern.

 - Requests will be processed as quickly as possible and will not be rushed.
 Although we will accommodate to the best of our ability, there is no turnaround time guarantee.
 We suggest requesters begin the process early and fill out the form completely at first submission.

-- There is no guarantee that the Chamber will endorse the request.
+- There is no guarantee that the Chamber will lend their name for support.
 Requesters must clearly state why their effort is important to the majority of the Chamber members.
 Additionally, some requests may be simply too complex and detailed, making it difficult for the Chamber to conduct necessary due diligence with resources at hand.

 - Requests involving social and/or community issues not directly linked to local, state or federal legislation or rules, will be submitted to the Board Advocacy Committee for initial review and comment, and then forwarded to the Board of Directors for review and discussion.